 Then it’s plated and garnished with spring onions, bean sprouts, peanuts, and freshly ground dried red chili pepper.

 It was really quite delicious, and I was pleased to note all the things I had done for the first time that day: first Asian grocery store, first attempt at authentic Thai cuisine, first time cooking with a wok, and first time cooking with tofu!
+First the tofu is quickly fried, then removed, and set aside (1 – 2 minutes).

 Our second attempt a couple of nights later definitely went more smoothly, since I had a little experience.
 We added chicken and halved the amount of tofu, dicing it the way they do at our favorite Thai takeout places.
 If you try this version, be sure to cook the chicken first and remove it from the pan before frying the tofu.
 I tried to add the tofu when the chicken had about a minute left to cook.
 The tofu was just getting warmed through and wasn’t getting that nice sear on the edges.
 I ended up taking them both out of the pan, separating them, and frying the tofu by itself.